 If there’s one thing in life I love, it’s a weekend getaway with great friends and good food.

-With one of my close girlfriends due to bring a ‘mini me’ into the world come the summer, it seemed only right to whisk her away for an overnight pampering treat.
+With one of my close girlfriends due to bring a ‘mini me’ into the world, it seemed only right to whisk her away for an overnight pampering treat.
 After researching into West Midlands-based rural retreats that offer overnight stays, plus dinner and spa facilities, one of my resourceful pals came across the Welcombe Hotel Spa & Golf Club.
 The relaxing girlie weekend was a go!

 Found in the sprawling Stratford-Upon-Avon countryside, the 19th century former country mansion house is like something from a romantic novel.
 Apparently it’s a very popular setting for weddings, and upon arrival it’s easy to see why.
 The Grade II-listed hotel is rather lovely once we’re through the doors too.
 Jacobean style influences the decor throughout, and the communal areas ooze elegance.